OpenDSA/OpenDSA/RST/en/Sorting/Mergesort.rst

       Mergesort example to illustrate analysis.

-   As we can see in Figure :num:`Figure #MergeSortFig`, the list to be sorted is repeatedly split in half until sublists of size 1 are reached.
+   As we can see, the list to be sorted is repeatedly split in half until sublists of size 1 are reached.
    These lists of size 1 are merged to be of size 2.
    Lists of size 2 are then merged to become sublists of size 4, and so on.